NaurinKhan7/FinTrack/README.md

-# Personal Finance Tracker Backend
+# FinTrack - Backend

-This is the backend API for the Personal Finance Tracker application.
+This is the backend API for the FinTrack application.
 It provides endpoints for user management, transaction tracking, and budget monitoring.

 ## Features